Balance Administration

 The refund process allows users to return payments to customers when there is a negative balance in the system.

-Click the "Refund" button in the Account column.
+Click Refund in the Account column.

 Booking No.: the booking number for the transaction.